-Maximizing Data Utility by Ensuring Trust in the Data (EMEA Timezone)
+Maximizing Data Utility by Ensuring Trust in the Data (GMT Timezone)

 TDWI Speaker: David Loshin, President of Knowledge Integrity

 Organizations are rapidly undergoing a foundational shift in the perceived value of information as senior leaders recognize a need to become data-driven.
 Modernization efforts embrace the adoption of new technologies for high performance, scalability, and advanced analytics to streamline existing operations, inspire modernized approaches to business execution, and help identify new business opportunities.
 These efforts are fundamentally dependent on data, which is a resource that retains its value after use and even increases in value the more it is used.